 - In Search Of – This is a neat documentary series with Leonard Nimoy that goes into weird areas.
-This month, Chris and Sarah watched episodes about the Nazca Lines and the Bermuda Triangle.
+This month, Chris and Ashar watched episodes about the Nazca Lines and the Bermuda Triangle.

 - The World’s Most Extraordinary Homes – A very cool Netflix win.

-- Sister Act and Sister Act 2: Back in the Habit – I happened to be in the mood to see these and Sarah had not seen them that she remembered, so the two of us and my mom spent a couple days enjoying them!
+- Sister Act and Sister Act 2: Back in the Habit – I happened to be in the mood to see these and Ashar had not seen them that she remembered, so the two of us and my mom spent a couple days enjoying them!

 - Avengers: Infinity War – Chris got us all tickets to go see this, and that was very nice of him.
 And that’s all I have to say about that.

 - The Sims 4

 - Wii Sports – We got back to using our Wii after a long hiatus and it was fun to try some of these fun family games (like bowling) again!)